Your cookie preferences

 Rental income will typically need to meet at least 125% of the monthly mortgage payments, but this can rise to 145%, depending on the lender.
 A minimum salary is also normally required of around £20,000 to £25,000.

 You can start looking for buy-to-let remortgage deals around six months prior to your current deal ending.
-This is because most mortgage deals are valid for six months, meaning you can lock in a new rate and switch your mortgage when your current deal comes to an end, avoiding an early repayment charge (ERC).
+This is because most mortgage deals are valid for six months, meaning you can lock in a new buy-to-let rate and switch your mortgage when your current deal comes to an end, avoiding an early repayment charge (ERC).

 Buy-to-let market statistics